matwilso/matwilso.github.io/_posts/gpt-sim.md

 <br><br>
 What does this enable?
 In robotics?
 In general, for bringing advances in information technology to the world of atoms?

-Based on the growing capabilities of language models like GPT3, it seems likely that we will be able to train very accurate future frame predictors using a scaled up, but relatively dumb approach.
+Based on the growing capabilities of language models like GPT3, it seems likely we will be able to train a very accurate future frame predictor using a scaled up, but relatively dumb approach.

-A very accurate future frame predictor trained on a gigantic dataset, with a bit of guidance, could become a general purpose reality simulator.
+A very accurate future frame predictor, with a bit of guidance, could become a general purpose reality simulator.
-Just as GPT3 learns things like grammar, sentiment, and so on, in order to better predict the next word, YouTube-GPT would learn super accurate physics to better predict the next frame.
+Just as GPT3 learns things like grammar, sentiment, and so on, in order to better predict the next word, YouTube-GPT-X would learn super accurate physics to better predict the next frame.
 With enough capacity and enough data (and a sprinkle of inductive biases), it would become insanely good at this.
-Good enough, at least, for training robots to solve a variety of tasks.
+Good enough, at least, to be useful for training robots and other real-world RL agents on many tasks.

 By absorbing knowledge across so many domains, it could simulate real-world environments with